cdktf/cdktf-provider-launchdarkly/docs/auditLogSubscription.csharp.md

 - *Type:* string[]

-A list of LaunchDarkly resource specifiers.
+The list of resource specifiers defining the resources to which the statement applies.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/audit_log_subscription#resources AuditLogSubscription#resources}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/audit_log_subscription#resources AuditLogSubscription#resources}

 ---